 The movement to legalize marijuana is rooted in the racist history of the war on drugs.
 While marijuana consumption and sales occur at similar rates across racial and ethnic groups, Black and Brown people are arrested for possessing marijuana at vastly disproportionate rates.

 Marijuana arrests hinder people’s ability to succeed and participate in society by preventing them from obtaining employment, housing, and student loans.
-Decades of these racially discriminatory arrests have devastated Black and Latinx communities while leaving thousands of people stigmatized with criminal records.
+Decades of these racially discriminatory arrests have devastated Black and Latinx communities in New York while leaving thousands of people stigmatized with criminal records.

-DPA and our allies in the Start SMART NY campaign are working to pass the Marijuana Regulation and Taxation Act (MRTA).
-This would allow the responsible use of marijuana by adults 21 and over within a tightly regulated system.
+DPA and our allies in the Start SMART NY campaign helped to pass the Marijuana Regulation and Taxation Act (MRTA).
+This allows the responsible use of marijuana by adults 21 and over within a tightly regulated system.

 Smart regulation can support community well-being and safety while building a diverse, socially equitable industry that strengthens all parts of our state.